Table of Contents Show

-The well-done steak is properly cooked and is sometimes referred to as the “most-cooked”.
+The well-done steak is cooked correctly and is sometimes referred to as the “most-cooked”.
 It is free of any red or light pink color on the inside, instead, it is identified by its toughness.

 Amongst the three levels of preparing steak, it has been identified that medium steak is the best level of preparing steak.
-Rare meat, because it is not cooked on too much heat, tends to still contain pathogens that may lead to food poisoning.
+Rare meat, because it is not cooked on too much heat, tends to contain still pathogens that may lead to food poisoning.

 The Benefits Of Cooking And Eating Medium Steak